Steel (1997 film): Filming

 The filming schedule consisted of fifty-one days with thirty-two full nights of shooting in downtown Los Angeles.
 The shooting schedule presented difficulties for the director due to the schedule of the star Shaquille O'Neal.
 O'Neal was already committed for playing in the 1996 Summer Olympics, and training at the Los Angeles Lakers' camp in Hawaii.
 This left Johnson with five weeks to complete filming all scenes with O'Neal.
 O'Neal had one read-through of the script before the Olympics and then worked with acting coach Ben Martin in between games to work on his character.
 When O'Neal returned to act with the rest of the cast, he had all his lines memorized.

 Music

 As well as acting in the film, Shaquille O'Neal contributed to the soundtrack for the film.
 The single "Men of Steel" has him featured alongside rappers KRS-One, Ice Cube, B-Real, and Peter Gunz.
 The soundtrack was released on Quincy Jones' record label Qwest Records and included songs featured in the film and songs inspired by it.
 The album charted in the United States on the Billboard 200 at number 185 and on the Top R&B/Hip-Hop Albums at number 26.

+Release

+Home media

+The film was released on VHS and LaserDisc in 1997 by Warner Home Video.

+The film was released on DVD in 2010 by the Warner Archive Collection.

 Reception

 Box office

 Steel was released in the United States on August 15, 1997, making only $870,068 across 1,260 theaters on its opening weekend.
-The film ended up considered a large box office bomb, earning just $1.7 million domestically with an estimated budget of $16 million.
+With a second weekend decline of 78%, it achieved the record for having the biggest sophomore weekend drop for any superhero film, being tied with The Marvels in 2023.
+The film bombed at the box office, earning just $1.7 million domestically with an estimated budget of $16 million.